marine-predators-group/cams-nb/drafts/2019-08-19-Genome-Annotation---Pgenerosa_v074-MAKER-on-Mox-with-Stringtie-Transcripts-GFF.md

 ---
 [I previously created a subset of the Pgenerosa_v070 genome assembly](https://robertslab.github.io/sams-notebook/2019/06/25/Data-Wrangling-FastA-Subsetting-of-Pgenerosa_v070.fa-Using-samtools-faidx.html) that contains just the largest 18 scaffolds (these scaffolds were produced by Phase Genomics, utilizing some Hi-C sequencing).
 The new subsetted genome is labeled as [Pgenerosa_v074.fa](http://owl.fish.washington.edu/halfshell/genomic-databank/Pgenerosa_v074.fa) (914MB).

-As part of that, [Steven wanted this version annotated using MAKER](https://github.com/RobertsLab/resources/issues/707).
+As part of that, [I previously annotated this using MAKER, on 20190709](https://robertslab.github.io/sams-notebook/2019/07/01/Genome-Annotation-Pgenerosa_v074-MAKER-on-Mox.html).

+This time, I've add transcripts and their isoforms, as [predicted by Stringtie on (from 20190723)](https://robertslab.github.io/sams-notebook/2019/07/23/Genome-Annotation-Pgenerosa_v074-Transcript-Isoform-ID-with-Stringtie-on-Mox.html) to the MAKER process to see if we can improve annotations, particularly in Scaffold1.
+This scaffold has been void of any gene-feature annotations in any previous MAKER runs (Pgenerosa_v070, Pgenerosa_v071, and Pgenerosa_v074).

 This will perform the following: